 In Kaliurang, the Ullen Sentalu Museum is a pleasant surprise and deserves to be mentioned among Indonesia tourist attractions.
 The museum is a celebration of Javanese culture and its interesting exhibit is mostly focussed on the most influential and famous women of Java and in particular on the wives of sultans.

-Considered to be the soul of Indonesia and its cultural and artistic centre, Yogyakarta is the most interesting city in the country and thus one of the best places to visit in Indonesia.
+Considered to be the soul of Indonesia and its cultural and artistic centre, Yogyakarta is the most interesting city in the country and thus visiting is one of the ultimate things to do in Indonesia.
 This lively, fun city is a great mixture of modern life – imagine traffic jams, scooters zipping about, advertising boards, fast food chains and posh restaurants – and expressions of ancient cultures such as the production of batik, unique rituals and traditional music.
-Not to mention, Yogyakarta is also a great starting point to visit a lot of other Indonesia tourist attractions, such as the temples of Prambanan and Borobudur.
+Not to mention, Yogyakarta is also a great starting point to visit a lot of other places in Indonesia, such as the temples of Prambanan and Borobudur.

 Yet, what I loved the most about Yogyakarta are the great positive vibes it sends to its visitors: people are friendly beyond imagination, the city is welcoming, the range of things to do in Yogyakarta incredible.
 It is not surprising that those who visit Indonesia – myself included – end up falling in love with Yogyakarta.